-The school currently has an average of 22% of pupils on the SEN register with varied needs.
-The Special Educational Needs of the pupils include a range of difficulties including Speech, Language and Communication difficulties, Autistic Spectrum Disorder, ADHD, social, emotional and mental health difficulties, medical needs such as allergies and asthma.
+The school currently has an average of 17% of pupils on the SEN register with varied needs.
+The Special Educational Needs of the pupils include a range of difficulties including Speech, Language and Autistic Spectrum Disorder, ADHD, sensory impairments and social, emotional and mental health difficulties, medical needs such as allergies and asthma.